-Your enrollment agreement with ATI includes your agreement to resolve certain disputes that may arise between ATI and yourself through a process called BINDING ARBITRATION.
+Your enrollment agreement with Advanced Training Institute (ATI) includes your agreement to resolve certain disputes that may arise between ATI and yourself through a process called BINDING ARBITRATION.
 Arbitration is an alternative to litigating a dispute in a court of law.
 It is a private process where the parties to a dispute agree that one or several individuals that are called Arbitrator(s) can make a decision about the dispute after receiving evidence and considering arguments.

-As a condition of your enrollment, you have agreed to GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under the enrollment agreement (EXCEPT for matters that may be taken to a SMALL CLAIMS COURT with jurisdiction over you and ATI).
+For certain disputes, as a condition of your enrollment, you have agreed to GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under the enrollment agreement excluding matters that may be taken to a small claims court with jurisdiction over you and ATI.

-This means, in most cases, that any claims that you or ATI may have will be heard by a NEUTRAL ARBITRATOR instead of a judge or jury.
+This means that for certain disputes any claims that you or ATU may have will be heard by a NEUTRAL ARBITRATOR instead of a judge or jury.